 - 1. Connect the PSoC 3 FirstTouch Starter Kit board to the USB port of the PC through the USB cable. - 2.
-Click on the example project ThemistorTemperatureSense from Kits and Solutions present on the Startup page of the PSoC Creator. - 3.
-Make a folder in the desired location and click OK. - 4.
-Project opens up in PSoC Creator and gets saved in that folder. - 5.
-Follow step 1 to 4 in section 4.1.3 Build, Program, and Run the PSoC Rocks Project on page 14 to program the project into the PSoC 3 FirstTouch Starter Kit board. - 6.
-When the download is complete, remove the PSoC 3 FirstTouch Starter Kit board from the USB port and connect a 9V DC battery to the battery connector of the PSoC 3 FirstTouch Starter Kit board. - 7.
-Hold the board and wave it continuously from left to right as shown in Figure 3-1 on page 9.
+Click on the ThemistorTemperatureSense example from Examples and Kits on the Start Page of PSoC Creator. - 3.
+Create a folder in the desired location and click OK. - 4.
+Te project opens up in PSoC Creator and is saved in that folder. - 5.
+Follow step 1 to 4 in section Build, Program, and Run the PSoC Rocks Project on page 16 to program the project into the PSoC 3 FirstTouch Starter Kit board. - 6.
+When the download is complete, remove the PSoC 3 FirstTouch Starter Kit board from the USB port and connect a 9-V DC battery to the battery connector of the PSoC 3 FirstTouch Starter Kit board. - 7.
+Hold the board and wave it continuously from left to right, as shown in Figure 3-1 on page 11.
 A rasterized image of the current measured temperature in degree Celsius is visible in the air.
 Press the S1 switch while waving the board to toggle the temperature from Celsius to Fahrenheit and vice-versa.